Hayden977/hasm-cpp/README.md

 This opens up the possibility for other devices to write to HASM's memory space.
 However as HASM is only in software, there is no way to do this.

-My ideal solution would be an external device system, accompanied with a command such as `dev`.
-The `dev` command would open up a device sub-menu, which has a driver (written in HASM) that writes to the memory.
-These devices should be able to update on every instruction / cycle, which can be emulated with a `-d` flag.
-If anyone has ideas as to how I could implement this contact me with any of the methods listed under [Contact](#contact).
+~~My ideal solution would be an external device system, accompanied with a command such as `dev`.~~ ~~The `dev` command would open up a device sub-menu, which has a driver (written in HASM) that writes to the memory.~~ ~~These devices should be able to update on every instruction / cycle, which can be emulated with a `-d` flag.~~ ~~If anyone has ideas as to how I could implement this contact me with any of the methods listed under [Contact](#contact).~~ Update (8/27/2020): I have added the `-d` flag, which allows all following execute flags to be executed on every command.

 ##### Flagging Behaviors
 Within the coming updates there will be a new argument for handling the behavior of commands in the flag memory space.